Datasilk/Kandu/README.md

     ```git clone --recurse-submodules http://github.com/datasilk/kandu```

 2. Run command ```npm install```
+3. Run command ```gulp default```
-3. Publish SQL Project to SQL Server 2016 (or greater), to the database named `Kandu`
+4. Publish SQL Project to SQL Server 2016 (or greater), to the database named `Kandu`
-4. Open `config.json` and make sure the database connection string for property `SqlServerTrusted` points to your database.
+5. Open `config.json` and make sure the database connection string for property `SqlServerTrusted` points to your database.
-4. Click Play in Visual Studio 2017
+6. Click Play in Visual Studio 2017

 That's it!
 Enjoy true freedom & security with your private copy of Kandu.